LabPy/lantz/docs/tutorial/building.rst

         from lantz.log import log_to_screen, DEBUG

         log_to_screen(DEBUG)
-        with SignalGenerator('localhost', 5678) as inst:
+        with LantzSignalGeneratorTCP('localhost', 5678) as inst:
-            inst = SignalGenerator('localhost', 5678)
             print('The identification of this instrument is : ' + inst.idn)
             print('Setting amplitude to 3')
             inst.amplitude = 3